When can I start the a SVT course?

 What if my company wishes to pay for my course?

-That is great!
-Please contact us with a PO or company credit card you will start within 48 working hours.
+Please contact us with a PO or company credit card.
+You will start within 24 working hours.

 How can I pay for my course?

-You can pay by PayPal, Credit/Debit Card, Bank Transfer, Cheque, Western Union, Money Gram, Online and Purchase order number.
+You can pay by PayPal, Credit/Debit Card, Bank Transfer, Cheque, Western Union, Money Gram, Online checkout or Purchase order.

 Will I need time off work?